step-by-step-tutorial/springboot-tutorial/newsql-cockroachdb/README.md

 <p align="justify">

-For more information about Debezium see the [www.cockroachlabs.com/docs](https://www.cockroachlabs.com/docs).
+For more information about CockroachDB see the [www.cockroachlabs.com/docs](https://www.cockroachlabs.com/docs).